Religion in Mexico: Protestantism

 About 11% of the population (6,160,000 people over the age of 5, according to the 2000 census, including Jehovah's Witnesses and Mormons who are usually considered to be non-Protestant and part of Restorationism or individual Christian branches) are Protestant, of whom Pentecostals and Charismatics (called Neo-Pentecostals in the census), are the largest group.
-The Anglican Communion is represented by the Anglican Church of Mexico.
+The Asambleas de Dios (Assemblies of God) is the largest Pentecostal denomination in Mexico, with more than 6,000 churches and over 1 million members.The Anglican Communion is represented by the Anglican Church of Mexico.

 Protestantism is strongest where the Catholic Church and the Mexican state have little presence, and accounts for over 10% of the population in the four states that border heavily-Protestant Guatemala: Campeche, Chiapas, Quintana Roo, and Tabasco.
 It is also sizable in the Mexican states that border the U.S. State of Texas.
 Protestantism had been on the rise as it offers a less legalistic and hierarchical version of Christianity.
 But in some recent surveys like Latinobarometro, Protestantism in the whole country has dropped from nearly 10% to less than 5%, in counterpart, between 2010 and 2020, the Census recorder an increase from 8% to 11%, ARDA estimated 10.7% in 2015.